gradle/gradle/design-docs/play-support.md

 ### Open issues

 - Integration with existing Gradle javascript plugins.

+### Story: Developer includes compiled coffeescript assets in Play application

+Add a coffee script plugin as well as JavaScriptSourceSet and CoffeeScriptSourceSets and permit multiple instances.

+    plugins {
+        id 'play-application'
+        id 'play-coffeescript'
+    }

+    model {
+        components {
+            play(PlayApplicationSpec) {
+                sources {
+                    extraCoffeeScript(CoffeeScriptSourceSet) {
+                        sources.srcDir "src/extraCoffeeScript"
+                    }

+                    extraJavaScript(JavaScriptSourceSet) {
+                        sources.srcDir "src/extraJavaScript"
+                    }
+                }
+            }
+        }
+    }

+- Default coffeescript sourceset should be "app/assets/**/*.coffee"
+- Compiled coffeescript files will be added to the jar under "/public"
+- Default javascript sourceset should be "app/assets/**/*.js" and "public/**/*.js"

+#### Test cases
+- Coffeescript and javascript sources are visible in the components report
+- Coffeescript sources successfully compiled to javascript
+- Compiled coffeescript is added to jar under "/public"
+- Javascript sources are copied directly into jar
+- Can provide additional coffeescript sources
+- Can provide additional javascript sources
+- Build is incremental:
+    - Change in coffeescript source triggers recompile
+    - No change in coffeescript source does not trigger a recompile
+    - Removal of generate javascript triggers recompile
+    - Removal of coffeescript source files removes generated javascript

 ## Feature: Developer chooses target Play, Scala and/or Java platform